-The reactions for Captain Marvel were on another level.
+The reactions to Captain Marvel were on another level.
 They were criticizing the character as a bad choice for the first Marvel female lead film with the argument that the character is not the most popular female hero in the Marvel Universe but that same argument was used against “The Guardian of the Galaxy”, and look how good the end product was.

 The success or failure impacts not only producers, directors, and the actors’ pockets but more importantly the crew, from the cameraman to the hairdresser.
-If the film doesn’t do well, because of ill-mouths rather than honest reviews based on the quality of the film, this group will be the most affected.
+If the film doesn’t do well, because of ill mouths rather than honest reviews based on the quality of the film, this group will be the most affected.

 Feminism or Politics?

 On the surface, most of the discontent was about the comments of the actress related to giving minorities an equal chance in the movie-review field in order to have a diverse background and ensure that the adequate group demographic reviews the film in the first round.
 Also, the theme of feminism is based on the fact that this is the second female hero blockbuster of this decade, after Wonder Woman, which made some people uncomfortable.

 For years the stories of male heroes brought to the big screen were successful.
 On the other hand, the heroines’ stories weren’t’ always taken as seriously.
 Even female villains weren’t.
 Take Cat Woman for example.
 Her story is very interesting but what they brought on screen in 2004 is just not the right choice.
 Cat Woman is sexy but that isn’t her only strength.
 They over-sexualized her, making her a joke.
 Just compare this Cat Woman with Michelle Phipher’s (1992) interpretation which shows how she survives and became strong.